juliambrown/juliambrown.github.io/content/blog/my-first-post.md

 date: 2023-01-01
 description: "a small ramble"
 thumbnail: "/IMG_5350.jpeg"
-keywords: ["about-me", "about-hugo", "contact"]
+keywords: ['about-me', 'intro']
-type: about
+type: blog
 ---

 Welcome to my website, I'm so happy you've stopped by to visit.